 a typology of moochery

-The criminal is familiar to most of us from Law & Order reruns, from George R. R. Martin novels and maybe/unfortunately from isolated incidents in our personal lives.
+The parasite is familiar to most of us from Law & Order reruns, from George R. R. Martin novels and maybe/unfortunately from isolated incidents in our personal lives.
 I worked with juvenile delinquents in my early 20s and with growed-up inmates in my late 20s, so I am passingly familiar with these scurrilous scoundrels.
 A lot of these folk have antisocial personality disorder–they’re sociopaths.
 They will gleefully take your last dime, and they won’t feel an ounce of pity or gratitude.
 The way they see it, the world and everyone in it owes them.
 They’re special, and we’re not, and the fact that we don’t see it just flabbergasts the shit out of them.

 Basket cases, on the other hand, are crazy bastards who live on their own fucking planets far too far away to register the sarcasm in your voice when you say, for the third time in a month, “Nah I don’t mind paying for your lunch again.
 I realize how hard it must be keeping track of your wallet what with all the wife and kids and pets and social obligations you don’t have.”
 These folks tend to have a schizo-effective or autism diagnosis or some variant thereof.